 Did you know that your pet’s dental health is one of the most important aspects of their overall health?
 Unfortunately, it’s also one of the most neglected, but we want to help change that.
 River Road Animal Clinic takes a proactive approach to dental care to help lower the number of pets that are affected by gum disease and other oral problems.
-With our dental services, we can keep your pet’s breath fresh and her teeth and gums healthy.
+With our dental services, we will keep your pet’s breath fresh and their teeth and gums healthy.
 The following is a list of the pet dental services we provide:

 - Teeth cleaning/scaling (prophylaxis)